-A Nebraska district judge has ruled that a 2012 law passed in the state, which allowed the governor to approve the Keystone XL pipeline, was illegal.
+A Nebraska district judge has ruled that a 2012 law passed in the state, which allowed the governor to approve of the Keystone XL pipeline, was illegal.

 According to the Los Angeles Times, Lancaster County District Judge Stephanie F. Stacy ruled that the state law violated Nebraska’s constitution.